With news about major retailers closing their stores, we hear a lot of buzz about online sales and the intense pressure on retail.

 Another customer sells flash cards and teaching booklets for kids.
 They use their product container for retail as well as SIOC.
 Their books and cards are different sizes, and they don’t want them to collide and get scratched inside the package.
 So what we did for them – and they really liked this – was to create an outer box with a containment tray insert to hold the booklets in place.
 There was also a small window which stabilized and held the flashcards in place.
 The customer added graphics to the tray and used it for additional marketing.

 Ryan Carter is a Packaging Designer for blister packaging and ezCombo℠.

 If you’re creating blister packaging for the retail shelf as well as for e-commerce, we can minimize the draw so there are less areas to crack; or when we have a heavy product, we’ll extend the flange to the edge of the card and we can add a rail around the edge of the card to add insulation.
 We have also added a rib around the product to help protect against any impact.
 We’ve developed a lot of solutions over the years – especially after we went through a rigorous process with a large customer who wanted us to run all of our drop tests from 60 inches!

 In most cases, we want to design the blister so that it’s tight to the product.
 The more rattling, the more chance the product can move around and break through.
 Even a tiny movement can turn into something big when it moves for hours on end on the back of the truck.

 All of the designers remind brand owners: Don’t skimp on materials.
 Heavy products require a thicker gauge.
 The flange on blisters and the glue area on rigid windows need to be wide enough to create a nice tight seal!
-Transparent Container package designers will work with you to strike the right balance of branding and product protection.
+Rohrer package designers will work with you to strike the right balance of branding and product protection.